cgomesu/website/_pages/resume.md

 ### Other
 #### Microsoft Windows
 > Microsoft Windows is a group of several proprietary graphical operating system families, all of which are developed and marketed by Microsoft.

+### Tasmota
+> Tasmota is an open source firmware for ESP8266 based devices created and maintained by Theo Arends.

 [top](#){: .btn .btn--light-outline .btn--small}